SUMMARY

 ACADEMIC POSITIONS

-2016 – present Postdoctoral Fellow at the University of Groningen in the European Research Council project “The Hands that Wrote the Bible: Digital Palaeography and Scribal Culture of the Dead Sea Scrolls.”
+2016 – 2021 Postdoctoral Fellow at the University of Groningen in the European Research Council project “The Hands that Wrote the Bible: Digital Palaeography and Scribal Culture of the Dead Sea Scrolls.”
 Principal investigator: Prof. dr. Mladen Popović.
 Subproject: “Scribes and Their Psalters: Situating Ancient Psalm Collections in Their Scribal Contexts.”

 2014 – 2016 Postdoctoral Fellow at the University of Helsinki’s Academy of Finland Centre of Excellence in Changes in Sacred Texts and Traditions.
 Team leader: Prof. em.
 Anneli Aejmelaeus.
 Project: “The Early Greek Fragments of Exodus.”